buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRoadDomain/PropertySets/Pset_Superelevation.md

+# Pset_Superelevation

 Specifies the general properties for a Superelevation event.
 <!-- end of short definition -->